 Why are you focusing on (or asking questions about) sexual harassment at my work?

-Raise it: Conversations about sexual harassment and workplace equality aims to prevent sexual harassment, and is based on evidence that shows that the presence of conversations about these topics in the workplace is a key factor in reducing sexual harassment.
+Raise it! aims to prevent sexual harassment, and is based on evidence that shows that the presence of conversations about these topics in the workplace is a key factor in reducing sexual harassment.
 Unfortunately, the prevalence of sexual harassment in Victorian workplaces in general is high (as in other places in Australia, the UK and the US) and statistics show that no workplace has fully addressed all of the risk factors.

 This project has confidentiality at its heart.
 This project does not aim to uncover or discuss examples of sexual harassment in your workplace.
 Instead, the project aims to generate safe, inclusive conversations about the main drivers of and laws about sexual harassment, to ensure that all staff are equipped with knowledge of their rights, and of the types of behaviours that could be sexual harassment.